Modi wants to make India a chipmaking superpower. Can he?

 Agarwal of Vedanta, the conglomerate that hopes to launch India’s first semiconductor foundry, believes he can start making chips in 2 1/2 years.
 To lead the charge he has hired David Reed, a veteran of chipmaking firms around the globe including, like Chang, Texas Instruments, the American company that once was a world beater in chips.

-Reed, a natural leader with a genial manner, intends to use his connections within the tightknit chipmaking community to build a staff.
-His task: lure about 300 foreign specialists from fabs in East Asia and Europe to come and live in rural Gujarat and build a complex from scratch.
-He is having to offer his new hires three times (“3x,” he says quietly) their current salaries to take the plunge.
+Reed, a natural leader with a genial manner, intends to use his connections within the tightknit chipmaking community.
+His assignment: lure about 300 foreign specialists from fabs in East Asia and Europe to come and live in rural Gujarat and build a complex from scratch.
+He is having to offer his new hires three times (“3x,” he says quietly) their current salaries.
 They will be “mirrored” by an equal number of Indian staff, who will eventually take the reins.

-Ultimately the hardest part of the assignment for Reed may be persuading established players within the East-Asian-centric ecosystem to move to a place where they and their families had never considered living.
+Ultimately Reed’s hardest task may be persuading established players within the East-Asian-centric ecosystem to move to a place where they and their families had never considered living.
 The land-and-power infrastructure he finds in Gujarat will be appealing to his expatriate hires, but the housing, schools and nightlife are a work in progress.
-On the other hand, the homegrown candidate pool makes him optimistic: India graduates more than 1.4 million engineers a year, including many of the highest quality, just as Taiwan is running short of fresh talent.
+Yet, the homegrown candidate pool makes him optimistic: India graduates more than 1.4 million engineers a year, including many of the highest quality, just as Taiwan is running short of fresh talent.

 Making microchips also requires a lot of bespoke ingredients.
-Vaishnaw, the government official in charge, said India’s biggest chemical plants were near Dholera and could pump out the specialised gases and liquids needed to run any chip fab.
-There are seaports and railheads to ensure high levels of connectivity.
+Vaishnaw, the government official in charge, said India’s biggest chemical plants were near Dholera and could pump out the specialized gases and liquids needed to run any chip fab.
+Seaports and railheads can ensure high levels of connectivity.

-India’s technology scene is exulting in the limelight these days.
+India’s technology scene is exulting in the limelight.
 Its Chandrayaan-3 lunar lander reached the south pole of the moon in late August.
 Modi saw the Group of 20 summit as a platform to show off India’s digital-public infrastructure.

 Even more of the urgent interest in India’s making chips has to do with China, which is not the draw for investment that it was for the past three decades.
-No one wants to rely wholly on China anymore.
 Modi has been telling nations not aligned with Beijing that India has an important role to play in “building a trusted supply chain.”

 It was in 2015, early in Modi’s first term as prime minister, that he announced a “Make in India” program, the broader industrial push that frames the current chips initiative.
-But as a share of the economy, manufacturing has since languished, stuck around 15 per cent.
-Smaller Asian countries, including Bangladesh and Vietnam, have run circles around India in most categories, exporting greater quantities of more basic goods such as garments and electrical equipment.
+But as a share of the economy, manufacturing has since languished, stuck around 15%.
+Smaller Asian countries, including Bangladesh and Vietnam, have run circles around India in most categories, exporting greater quantities of goods such as garments and electrical equipment.

-India excels in the export of intellectually demanding services and in “deep tech,” having worked out its own nuclear program and innovative space research.
+India excels in the export of intellectually demanding services and in “deep tech.”
 With the notable exception of pharmaceuticals, its manufacturing firms have mostly failed to compete in the international arena.

 For example, Micron Technology, a memory-chip firm based in Boise, Idaho, has committed $2.7 billion to another industrial site in Gujarat, 60 miles from Dholera.
 It is supposed to become a locus for ATMP work, chip jargon for “assembly, testing, marking and packaging.”
 These are the advanced processes integral to making modern chips powerful.